-Dr. Shaul Magid is a Research Fellow of the Kogod Research Center at the Shalom Hartman Institute of North America.
+Dr. Shaul Magid is a Senior Research Fellow of the Kogod Research Center at the Shalom Hartman Institute of North America.
 He is a Professor of Jewish Studies at Dartmouth College, where he teaches Jewish Studies and Religion, rabbi of the Fire Island Synagogue in Sea View, NY, contributing editor to Tablet Magazine and editor of Jewish Thought and Culture at Tikkun Magazine.
 He is also a member of the American Academy for Jewish Research.
 Shaul received his rabbinical ordination in Jerusalem and his PhD from Brandeis University.

 Shaul’s academic work focuses on Jewish mysticism, Hasidism, and modern Jewish thought with specific emphasis on American Judaism, Jewishness, and collective identity.